tskir/opentargets-test/README.md

 Both flags are optional, but at least one must be specified.
 Target and disease analyses are run independently of each other and the results are provided separately.

 ## Output format
-The script outputs simple statistics for the `association_score.overall` field: min, max, avg and stdev.
+The script outputs results for each query (one row per one entry returned), as well as simple statistics for the `association_score.overall` field: min, max, avg, and stdev.